 The neverending challenge in inventory management lies in maintaining well-stocked shelves and ensuring the seamless operation of your supply chain.

+A key aspect of this undertaking is understanding and calculating “gross requirements.”
 The gross requirements represent the overall amount of a product or service required to satisfy customer needs.

 Proficiency in comprehending and computing these requirements is necessary to guarantee your business maintains adequate inventory levels to fulfill customer demand.
 Read on to know more about it.

-This blog post will discuss gross requirements, examples, and how to calculate them.
+This blog post will discuss gross requirements, examples, formulas, and how to calculate them.
 It will also explore some factors that can impact gross requirements, such as seasonality and changes in customer demand.

 What is the gross requirement?